Jamie-Clayton/Docs/_posts/2026-06-09-prompt-tool-design-12-capstone.md

 ## Stretch (optional, ~30 min)

-Take three "golden prompts" and script a crude evaluation harness in C# — a loop that invokes each and asserts on structure or keywords.
+Take three "golden prompts" and script a crude evaluation harness in C#: a loop that invokes each and asserts on structure or keywords.
 It's primitive, and it's the seed of real regression testing for prompts.
 The first time a model update quietly breaks one, you'll be glad it exists.

 ## Done when